fattyageboy/berthcare/design-documentation/design-system/components/cards.md

 ### ❌ Swipe Actions (Delete, Reschedule, Mark Complete)

 **Why eliminated:** Hidden interactions violate "if users need a manual, the design has failed."
-Tested with 5 nurses - none discovered swipe without prompting.
+Tested with 5 caregivers - none discovered swipe without prompting.

 **User impact:** Obvious interactions only.
 All actions in detail screen where they're visible.